dksin077/Kubeweek-challenge/Kubeweek-challenge/Monday/ComponentDetails.md

 - Types of Servies
   - ClusterIP:- Expose the Pods with in a cluster.
   - NodePort:- Expose the Pods Outside the cluster, When no reuirement of load balancing.
-  - LoadBalancer:- Expose the Pods outside the cluster with loadbalancer for used cloud providers like AWS,GCP and Azure.
+  - LoadBalancer:- Expose the Pods outside the cluster with loadbalancer for this we used cloud providers like AWS,GCP and Azure.
   - ExternalName:- used to expose external service which is outside the cluster like RDS it can be resolved by Kubernetes pods directly.
-- Function: Service discover the pods thourgh the labels and expose them with the consistent IP or DNS.
+- Function: Service discover the pods through the labels and expose them with the consistent IP or DNS.

 #### Volume:-
 - This is like an external hard-drive that can be attached to a Pod to store data.